hcarnes/hcarnes.github.io/_posts/2018-03-27-jquery_front_end_project_recap_static_methods.markdown

   }
 ```

-Click the demo below to see the static method at work:
+Click the demo below to see the static method at work throughout the app:

 <a href="https://www.youtube.com/watch?v=zxUt6a8NFxQ">
 <img border="0" alt="example" src="https://i.imgur.com/sir8kmP.gif" width="600" height="600">